Soccer Ireland Banner

 Most Caps for an Irish Goalkeeper

-With 106 international caps Shay Given is the most capped goalkeeper that has ever played for the Republic of Ireland (Pat Jennings was capped 119 times for Northern Ireland).
-As things stand at the moment it is likely that Shay Given will be the outright record holder, as goalkeepers tend to have longer careers than outfield players.
-Born in Lifford , County Donegal, Given made his debut in March 1996 in a friendly match against Russia at Lansdowne Road.
+With 134 international caps Shay Given is the most capped goalkeeper that has ever appeared for the Republic of Ireland.
+Born in Lifford , County Donegal, Given made his debut in March 1996 in a friendly match against Russia at Lansdowne Road (now Aviva Stadium).
 Although Ireland conceded two goals on that occasion Given has delivered outstanding service to the Republic ever since.
 Shay Given earned his 100th cap, along with Kevin Kilbane, on 14th October 2009 in the 2010 World Cup qualifier against Montenegro at Croke Park.
 He kept a clean sheet that evening in a 0-0 draw.

 Youngest Player to Win and International Cap for Ireland